University Peer Leader FAQs

 Can I contact my peer leader any time I have a question?
 Is my peer leader available to answer non-academic questions?

 Yes!
-However, they may need to direct you to a faculty or staff member to help answer your question.
+That’s what they’re here for and they welcome your questions!
+If it’s something they can’t handle, they may need to direct you to a faculty or staff member to help you but they’re always a great first stop!

 What does a peer leader do?